The 2008 Great Moonbuggy Race

 The two-person crews had to first assemble their odd conveyances as part of the race before setting off from the starting line and competing against the clock on a solo run.
 Course challenges included obstacles like craters, rocks, hardened lava ridges, inclines, lunar soil and -- one thing never found on the moon -- a gullywasher of a rainstorm.
 Amazingly, most of the vehicles held up well enough to finish their runs, and a few of the crews actually did so with no penalties at all, whizzing across sandpits and the like as adeptly as the drivers in that 1969 movie they never saw.

-"Our buggy isn't as fancy as some of the others, but we're proud of it," said one of the Fairhope crewmembers:.
-Indeed, his buggy went on to make a respectable run, all in one piece.
-(Is it any wonder?)
+"Our buggy isn't as fancy as some of the others, but we're proud of it," said one of the Fairhope crewmembers:

 Dr. Paul Shiue, faculty advisor for the Memphis, Tennessee, Christian Brothers University crew, was on hand to support his team.
 He laughingly called duct tape their "best engineering tool."